If you are applying to Tiffin University, the application fee is $20.

 In 2021, 27% of Tiffin University's first-year students submitted their SAT scores with their application.
 79% of admitted applicants sent ACT scores.

-To be competitive with other Tiffin University applicants, you should strive to earn between 930 and 1120 (or higher!) on the SAT.
-At Tiffin University 25% of admitted students scored higher than 1120 and 25% of scored lower than 930, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Tiffin University applicants, you should aim to earn between 930 and 1120 (or higher!) on the SAT.
+At Tiffin University 25% of admitted students scored higher than 1120 and 25% of scored lower than 930, but the majority of students scored somewhere in between these two numbers.### What is a Good ACT Score for Tiffin University?

 To be most competitive at Tiffin University, you should strive to earn between 17 and 22 on the ACT.